Frequently Asked Questions

 • NO REFUNDS will be made or other claims met because you have been refused entry, evicted from the venue.
 If you are unable to attend the Event because of travel, medical, or other circumstance, outside of the 10 day window described above, you can contact Audrey.
 Refund requests within 10 days of the event cannot be accommodated.

-If you should have a situation arise where you need to switch your purchase from event to another time for the same event, you can contact Audrey at the Outer Banks Restaurant Association directly by phone 252-207-5092 (between the hours of 9am and 6pm).
-She can note to the restaurant that you will be attending on a different day/time than your purchased ticket indicates.
+If you should have a situation arise where you need to switch your purchase from one event to another time for the same event, you can contact Audrey at the Outer Banks Restaurant Association directly by phone 252-207-5092 (between the hours of 9am and 6pm).
+Depending on the event, you may need to be refunded and repurchase for the other session.
 You can only do this up until 48 hours before the event begins.
-If it if within 48 hours of your expected attendance date, please call the restaurant directly and let them know you have ourchasd tickets to their event on another day but would like to be switched.
+If it if within 48 hours of your expected attendance date, please call the restaurant directly and let them know you have purchased tickets to their event on another day but would like to be switched.
 They can note it on their attendance sheets for the days in question.
 Refund or cancellation CANNOT be made within 48 hours of the event, without exception.
 See the refund within 10 days section above for more information on requsting a refund.

 Yes.
 Most events are restricted to guests 21 years of age or older, because of alcohol being served.
 Some of our events do not have alcohol included (or included in the ticket price) and those events may be appropriate to bring guests under 21.
 Those kinds of events will be clearly noted in the event description.
 In general though, MOST events are 21+.
 You need to use your best discretion when determining if your child is mature enough for an event activity.
 Please consider the other attendees when deciding this also.